gvwilson/thirdbit/src/fiction/cloudherd/index.md

 if only to say good morning,
 but for the first time she was actually glad that they wanted to be a twosome.
-She waited impatiently for the prince and the tiger to climb on board, then steered Pillow out through the mouth of the cloud pen.
+She waited impatiently for the prince and the tiger to climb on board, then steered Pillow out of the cloud pen.

 "So," she said.
 "You were lying about growing up in an orphanage."